 Create a Staycation Itinerary

 You wouldn’t fly all the way to Italy just to slump around in your PJs all day.
 So treat your staycation like the holiday that it is, and plan plan plan!

 What does every good holiday have?
-For me, it’s a combo of shopping, sight seeing and relaxing.
+For me, it’s a combo of eating out, sight seeing and relaxing.
 So replicate that (or your equivalent of that).
 Be a tourist in your own city.
 Visit shopping districts further from home that you’ve been wanting to check out.
 Allocate quiet days in the house for recuperation.
 But don’t get to the morning of your staycation asking “what am I going to do every day?”
 I guarantee you will waste a lot of precious “holiday” time without a solid plan.

 Budget for a staycation like you would any holiday